 Significant Dates

-Dee claration of Interest Letter:
+• Declaration of Interest Letter:

-0 Submission Date: 9th April 2024
+o Submission Date: 11th April 2025

-0 Letter to be written by the 3 rd Year Student:

-Identify how you would benefit from participation in the TY Programme

-Why do you want to be a Transition Year Student?

-How can you contribute to the programme?

-0 Letter addressed to 'Ms Early, Programme Co-ordinator'.

-Reg gistration Form:

-0 Submission Date 9th April 2024

-0 Complete the Registration Form.

-e following TY Fees will be invoiced with school fees and paid alongside school fee es, directly to the school
+- Letter to be written by the 3rd Year Student: - Identify how you would benefit from participation in the TY Programme - Why do you want to be a Transition Year Student? - How can you contribute to the programme? - o Letter addressed to 'Ms Early, Programme Co-ordinator'. - Registration Form: - Submission Date 11th April 2025 - Complete the Registration Form. - The TY Fees will be invoiced with school fees and paid alongside school fees directly to the school finance office.

-fina ance office.
+The 2024/25 fees were -

-0 €450 TY Fee
+- o €450 TY Fee

-0 €100 LCF/CBC Musical

-Otł ner Costs:
+- Other Costs:

-0 Please note that due to the voluntary nature of some activities, additional costs m ay be incurred, eg previous

-costs included: Gaisce (€15 Registration & €30 Adventure), LCF Play €10, Camino d le Santiago €840 (2024).
-The

-costs are not guaranteed.
+- Please note that due to the voluntary nature of some activities, additional costs may be incurred, eg previous costs included: Gaisce (€15 Registration & €35 Adventure), LCF Play €10, Camino de Santiago €855 (2025).
+These costs are not guaranteed.

-Clo sing Date for the following forms: 9th April 2024
+- Closing Date for the following forms:

+11th April 2025

-0 Declaration of Interest Letter
+- Declaration of Interest Letter

-0 TY Registration Form
+- o TY Registration Form

-0 TY Trip Abroad - "For Your Consideration survey"
+- TY Trip Abroad "For Your Consideration survey..."

-l form: s are to be returned in an envelope to the school reception marked:
+All forms are to be returned in an envelope to school reception marked:

-(Student's Name & Class) Ms F Early, Programme Co-Ordinator
+(Student's Name & Class)

+Ms F Early, Programme Co-Ordinator

+Transition Year 2025-26